-Hands down, our favorite place was Mezcaleria, a hip-and-happening authentic Oaxacan restaurant.
+Our most memorable meal was at Mezcaleria, a hip-and-happening authentic Oaxacan restaurant.
 Their specialty?…oozing queso fundido topped with your choice of red or green salsa.
 Think French onion soup, Mexican style.

 For $22 Canadian dollars, this may make you skip right over it, but not to worry, just come for happy hour on Friday and Saturday from 3 – 6 PM when it’s only $8 for a mini version!! (pictured above) Also, it’s way less crowded and you can sit at the bar and actually have a nice conversation with your bartender.
 Our favorite drink was the Panacea, a craft cocktail with mezcal (the derivative of the restaurant’s name) and smoky undertones.
 By the way, our U.S. dollar went a lot further in Canada with the current exchange rate in our favor.
 There are three locations of this restaurant: Gastown, Commercial Drive (also in Vancouver), and Oaxaca, Mexico.

 MeeT (multiple locations)